madgpap/chembl_clippy/README.md

 The application was written in Python using wxPython and is natively cross-platform.
 It has been tested on Mac Mountain Lion, Windows XP and Ubuntu 12.04 machines.
 Clippy uses web services calls mainly to mnowotka's [Beaker server](https://github.com/mnowotka/chembl_beaker).
 Therefore, you'll need a running instance of Beaker in your network.
-Clipper comes also packaged for MacOS.
+Clipper comes also [packaged for MacOS](https://dl.dropboxusercontent.com/u/10967207/clippy.zip).
 As a result, the packaged version doesn't have any other dependencies whatsoever (apart from a network connection and an Apple machine).

 ### Installation
 #### MacOS

+Just download the app from [here](https://dl.dropboxusercontent.com/u/10967207/clippy.zip).

 #### Linux
 The best way to install clippy on Linux is to use `PIP`: